kingsdigitallab/alice-thornton/frontend/posts/blog/2025-11-21-British-Libray-blog.md

 ---
-title: ‘Bringing up a chicken to peck out their eye’: A niece’s betrayal
+title: ‘Bringing up a chicken to peck out their eye’.
+A niece’s betrayal
 feature:
 status: draft
 authors: